nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 **;the learner has to question himself and question the teacher.
 He even has to be willing to argue with the teacher, once he understands what the teacher is saying.**

+Notetaking on steroids:

+1. UNDERLINING—of major points; of important or forceful statements.
+2. VERTICAL LINES AT THE MARGIN—to emphasize a statement already underlined or to point to a passage too long to be underlined.
+3. STAR, ASTERISK, OR OTHER DOODAD AT THE MARGIN—to be used sparingly, to emphasize the ten or dozen most important statements or passages in the book.
+You may want to fold a corner of each page on which you make such marks or place a slip of paper between the pages.
+In either case, you will be able to take the book off the shelf at any time and, by opening it to the indicated page, refresh your recollection.
+4. NUMBERS IN THE MARGIN—to indicate a sequence of points made by the author in developing an argument.
+5. NUMBERS OF OTHER PAGES IN THE MARGIN—to indicate where else in the book the author makes the same points, or points relevant to or in contradiction of those here marked; to tie up the ideas in a book, which, though they may be separated by many pages, belong together.
+Many readers use the symbol “Cf ” to indicate the other page numbers; it means “compare” or “refer to.”
+6. CIRCLING OF KEY WORDS OR PHRASES—This serves much the same function as underlining.
+7. WRITING IN THE MARGIN, OR AT THE TOP OR BOTTOM OF THE PAGE—to record questions (and perhaps answers) which a passage raises in your mind; to reduce a complicated discussion to a simple statement; to record the sequence of major points right through the book.
+The endpapers at the back of the book can be used to make a personal index of the author’s points in the order of their appearance.

 The front endpapers are better reserved for a record of your thinking.
-After finishing the book and making your personal index on the back endpapers, turn to the front and try to outline the book, not page by page or point by point **(you have already done that at the back) [in inspection reading]**, but as an integrated structure, with basic outline and an order of parts.
+After finishing the book and making your personal index on the back endpapers, turn to the front and try to outline the book, not page by page or point by point **(you have already done that at the back)**, but as an integrated structure, with basic outline and an order of parts.
 That outline will be the measure of your understanding of the work; unlike a bookplate, it will express your intellectual ownership of the book.

 Nevertheless, you are asking important questions about a book when you read it at this level, and it would be desirable, even if it is not always possible, to record your answers when they are fresh in your mind.
-The questions answered by inspectional reading are: first, what kind of book is it? second, what is it about as a whole? and third, what is the structural order of the work whereby the author develops his conception or understanding of that general subject matter?
+The questions answered by inspectional reading are: **first**, what kind of book is it? **second**, what is it about as a whole? and **third**, what is the structural order of the work whereby the author develops his conception or understanding of that general subject matter?
 You may and probably should make notes concerning your answers to these questions, **especially if you know that it may be days or months before you will be able to return to the book to give it an analytical reading.**

 On taking notes at inspectional level: The point to recognize is that these notes primarily concern the structure of the book, and not its substance—at least not in detail.
 We therefore call this kind of note-making structural.